Mixing Alcohol And Amoxicillin

 When taken together, alcohol and amoxicillin can cause many unpleasant symptoms, including:

-Alcohol can also interfere with the body’s ability to absorb the medication properly, reducing its effectiveness in fighting the infection.
+Alcohol can also impede the body’s capacity to absorb the medication properly, reducing its effectiveness in fighting the infection.

 It is generally recommended that alcohol be avoided while taking any medication, including antibiotics like amoxicillin.
-If you have been prescribed amoxicillin, it is important to follow your doctor’s instructions carefully and to avoid consuming alcohol until your course of treatment is complete.
+If you have been prescribed amoxicillin, follow your doctor’s instructions carefully and avoid consuming alcohol until your course of treatment is complete.

 Mixing Amoxicillin and Alcohol Dangers